 Tomorrow’s weather: cloudy, some showers, cool

 Everyone aboard has filled out a health questionnaire for the Chilean government, so hopefully we are clear to enjoy the numerous ports-of-call in that country.
 From my perspective, we have been on the ship for a week, and everyone appears to be healthy, so I’m inclined to stay on the ship and complete the cruise.
 I have confidence that Holland America will take care of everyone as best they can, no matter what situation might develop.
-I refuse to succumb to fear, and I detect the same attitude among most of my fellow passengers, including my travel companion.
+Despite being anxious, I refuse to succumb to fear, and I detect the same attitude among most of my fellow passengers, including my travel companion.

 As I walk circuits on the Promenade Deck this morning, we are currently sailing through thick fog.
 The ship’s horn is sounding every couple of minutes, making our voyage feel particularly “nautical”.
 Later in the afternoon, the skies clear, and we have remarkably calm seas as we approach the Strait of Magellan.